 To create the first object type:

-- Call your object type Company assets.
-You can select an icon for the type and enter a description.
+- Call your object type Company Assets.
+You can choose an icon for it and enter a description.

 - Set its parent to None.
 We'll make it an individual, stand-alone object type.

 - Object type: Your first object type, congratulations!

 - Attributes: Default attributes (fields) created for your object type.
 We'll add some more in the next steps.

 - Object type view: Here you can switch between viewing objects, attributes, and a graph for your selected object type.

 - Object type actions: Here you can configure your object type, or create a new one.

 - Select the Object type drop-down at the top-right, and click Create.